-The Trustees normally meet three times per year to consider the business of ACIE.
-As a result of the pandemic, a larger number of shorter-length meetings were held virtually during 2021/2022 and subsequently.
+The Trustees normally meet at least four times a year to consider the business of ACIE.
+In 2022/2023, one of the meetings was held in Manchester, and the others were held virtually via Zoom.

-Trustees also participated in the following committees that met regularly as required.
-Terms of Reference were reviewed during the year and agreed by each Chair:
+Trustees also participated in the following committees that met regularly as required: